JayBotsa/LyreBird-EDi/README.md

 ![Universe](Image/Universe.jpg){ width="50%" }

-LyreBird-EDi is the living witness of a 50-year vision turned coherent blueprint.
+EDi is the living witness of a 50-year vision turned coherent blueprint.
 We turn frequency into truth — drip by drip — through water's lens.

 ### Core Resonance